asjadnaqvi/DiD/README.md

 Last updated: 17 July 2021.

 # Notes

 This repository tracks the recent developments in the Difference-in-Difference (DiD) literature.
-Currently, it is just a dump from different websites including Twitter, GitHub, YouTube etc. This will be sorted out over time as the literature converges to some consensus.
+Currently, it is just a dump of my bookmarks from different websites including Twitter, GitHub, YouTube etc. This will be sorted out over time as the literature converges to some consensus.
 But this might still take a while.

-This is a working document, if you want to contribute, just message.
+This is a working document, if you want to contribute, just message, or open an issue on GitHub.
+Let's make this the most epic DiD repository ever!

 TODO:
 * Dump the info.
 * Add key lit.
 * Port to a proper website.

+# Why do DiD?

+TO BE ADDED

 # Stata packages